Plumbing Inspection Cost: What to Expect & When You Need One

 Discovering plumbing problems before closing gives you options that evaporate once you own the property.
 Major issues like failing sewer lines, corroded pipes, or inadequate water heaters become your responsibility and expense after purchase.
 A thorough inspection reveals these problems when you can still negotiate repairs, request seller credits, or walk away from a bad deal.

-The average homeowner spends $500-$600 annually on plumbing repairs.
-Discovering that a home needs a $15,000 sewer line replacement before purchase allows you to adjust your offer accordingly, factor the cost into your budget, or choose a different property.
-This information transforms your negotiating position from reactive to informed.
+According to the National Association of Realtors, supply pipe replacement alone can range from $1,500 to $15,000, making documented plumbing defects a credible basis for negotiation.
+Discovering that a home needs a major sewer line replacement before purchase allows you to adjust your offer accordingly, factor the cost into your budget, or choose a different property.

 Pincher's Pro Tip

 Use inspection findings to negotiate up to 3-5% off the purchase price for significant plumbing issues.
-A $300 inspection can save you $10,000-$15,000 or more on purchase price or post-closing repairs.
+Roughly 46% of buyers use inspection results to negotiate a lower purchase price, and a $300 inspection can save you $10,000+ on purchase price or post-closing repairs.

 What Inspection Reports Reveal